B0neShAd0w/Hacktoria/A Strange File.md

 Coming back to this rejuvenated with a couple of new ideas to try out, let's get stuck in.

-Something is niggling away at me saying *"the text is important"* - so I decided to use <a href="[Google Translate](https://translate.google.com/)">Google Translate</a> and translate the country names from English to Arabic.
+Something is niggling away at me saying *"the text in the image is important!"* - so I decided to use <a href="[Google Translate](https://translate.google.com/)">Google Translate</a> and translate the country names from English to Arabic.

 | English | Arabic |
 |---|---|